tii-racing/drone-racing-dataset/README.md

 ├── ...
 └── scripts
     ├── camera_calibration.py - Script used to generate the files in `camera_calibration/`.
+    ├── create_std_bag.py - Script used to generate ROS2 bags with Image, Imu, and PoseStamped messages.
+    ├                       Standard bags are not provided in the dataset as they weight 10th of GBs for each flight.
+    ├                       You need the ROS2 workspace with the custom messages installed (see ROS2 bags play).
+    ├── data_interpolation.py - Script used to generate the comprehensive CSV files interpolated at the chosen frequency.
     ├── ...
     └── reference_controller.py - Python implementation of the PID controller used for the autonomous flights.
 ```